 Common Causes of Stomach and Chest Burning

-Indigestion, or rather dyspepsia, is the inability of your stomach to process food effectively.
-This leads to slowed emptying, gas production, and acid burning.
-It can be a constant gnawing or warmth in the upper belly, which can be accompanied by burping or nausea.
+Indigestion, medically termed dyspepsia, happens when your stomach struggles to break down food efficiently.
+This creates delayed emptying, gas buildup, and acid-related burning.
+You might experience a constant gnawing sensation or warmth in your upper belly, often accompanied by burping or mild nausea.

 Acid Reflux and GERD

-Gastroesophageal reflux disease (GERD) is a recurrent ailment in which the acid regurgitates into the esophagus regularly.
-This acid irritates the lining and results in a burning chest and throat feeling.
-It is prone to lying down after meals, taking caffeine or citrus, and wearing restrictive clothes.
+Gastroesophageal reflux disease (GERD) is a chronic condition where stomach acid repeatedly flows back into the esophagus.
+This acid irritates the delicate lining and creates persistent burning in the chest and throat.
+Lying down after eating, consuming caffeine or citrus, and wearing tight clothing around the waist can worsen symptoms.

 Gastritis, Ulcers, and Infections